scattenlaeufer/rsvcf2mutt/README.md

 Shortening the home directory to `~` is not yet supported, so it needs to be spelled out explicitly.

+All files within the `contact_path` folder with the `vcf` file extension will be interpreted as vCard files and `csvcf2mutt` will try to process them.

 `rsvcf2mutt` will write a file called `rsvcf2mutt_addressbook.muttrc` in the directory specified in `mutt_config_path`.
 This file can than be sourced in the `muttrc` to be accessible as a address book in mutt.